IBM/deploy-app-using-tekton-on-kubernetes/README.md

   kubectl get pods --namespace tekton-pipelines
 ```

-More information is available [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#adding-the-tekton-pipelines).
-You are now ready to create and run Tekton Pipelines.
-Let’s start creating the custom resources' definition.
+For more information on this, refer [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md#adding-the-tekton-pipelines).
+With this your kubernetes cluster is ready to run Tekton Pipelines.
+Let’s start creating the definition of custom resources.

 **Create Pipeline Resource**

 In the example taken for this tutorial, the source code of the application is available in github repository.
-Hence, need to create the pipeline resource to access the git repository.
-To define PipelineResource for git repository, need to configure:
+Hence, need to create the input pipeline resource to access the git repository.
+To define PipelineResource for git repository, we configure:
-* `type` as git
+* Resource `type` as git
-* `url` - git repositoyr URL
+* Provide git repository URL as `url`
-* `revision` as branch of the git repository to be used
+* `revision` as name of the branch of the git repository to be used

 The complete YAML file is available at `tekton-pipeline/resources/git.yaml`.
-We can apply the file to the cluster now.
+Apply the file to the cluster as shown.

 ```
-  cd tekton-pipeline
+  cd ~/deploy-app-using-tekton-on-kubernetes/tekton-pipeline
   kubectl apply -f resources/git.yaml
 ```

 **Create Tasks**

 Task defines the steps of the pipeline.
-To deploy an application to cluster using source code in git repository, we have broken into two tasks - `build-image-from-source` and `deploy-to-cluster`.
+To deploy an application to cluster using source code in git repository, we define two tasks here - `build-image-from-source` and `deploy-to-cluster`.
+In task defintion the parameters used as args are referred as `$(inputs.params.<var_name>)`.

 *Build-image-from-source*